Natasha Daultana

-Natasha Daultana is a Pakistani politician who had been a member of the National Assembly of Pakistan from February 2012 to 2013.
+Natasha Daultana is an incumbent member of the National Assembly of Pakistan since February 2024.
+She is a Pakistani politician who had been a member of the National Assembly of Pakistan from February 2008 to 2013.

 Political career

 She was elected to the National Assembly of Pakistan from Constituency NA-168 (Vehari-II) as a candidate of Pakistan Peoples Party (PPP) in by-polls held in 2012.
 She received 70,551 votes and defeated Bilal Akbar Bhatti.

-She ran for the seat of the National Assembly from Constituency NA-168 (Vehari-II) as a candidate of PPP in 2013 Pakistani general election, but was unsuccessful.
+She ran for the seat of the National Assembly from Constituency NA-168 (Vehari-II) as a candidate of PPP in the 2013 Pakistani general election, but was unsuccessful.
 She received 42,292 votes and lost the seat to Syed Sajid Mehdi.

+On 13 May 2024, the Election Commission of Pakistan (ECP) suspended her membership as a member of the National Assembly.
+This action followed a Supreme Court of Pakistan decision to suspend the verdict of the Peshawar High Court, which had denied the allocation of a reserved seat to the PTI-Sunni Ittehad Council bloc.